“Really… a B2B (business-to-business) Facebook marketing strategy? Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 The truth is, Facebook is a secret goldmine of B2B leads just waiting to be unearthed… if you know how to work it.
 And in this article, we’ll show you exactly how to make that happen.

 First, we’ll discuss 3 lies you’ve probably been told about Facebook for B2B that are holding you back from hitting Facebook paydirt.
 Next, we’ll tackle the LinkedIn vs. Facebook question and explore whether you need both in your campaigns.

-Then, we’ll dig into the phases and steps of that comprise a winning B2B Facebook marketing plan.
-We’ll share specific examples, best practices, ideas, tools, tips and tactics you can start using right now to generate more B2B leads.
+Then, we’ll dig into B2B Facebook best practices for creating a winning B2B Facebook marketing plan.
+We’ll share specific examples, ideas, tools, tips and tactics you can start using right now to generate more B2B leads.

 3 myths about Facebook marketing for B2B